jemware/tableit/README.md

 ##Browser Compatibility

-The plugin should work in all modern browsers, but I will be doing more extensive testing for older versions of Chrome, Firefox and Safari.
+The plugin should work in all modern browsers, but I will be doing more extensive testing for older versions of Chrome, Firefox, Safari, and the Android browsers.

 As for IE: the plugin should work fine in IE9-10 but there is no support for anything below 9 currently.